-- 1. Consult your advisers (college, major) before deciding to take a course for transfer credit.
-Obtain appropriate supporting documents, such as course descriptions or syllabi, for the course(s) you propose to take.
+- 1. Consult your academic adviser before deciding to take a course for transfer credit.
+Obtain appropriate supporting documents, such as course descriptions or syllabi for the course(s) you propose to take.
 Links to web materials are acceptable. - 2.
-Apply for Credit for a Non-RIT/A.U.K Course.
+Apply for Credit for a Non-RIT/AUK Course Transfer.
 See you academic adviser for the information you need to submit.
-Secondly, you must indicate how you plan to apply the course to your degree requirements.
-Once RIT/A.U.K has reviewed the course, the appropriate major/minor/school official(s) will determine whether the course can be applied to your requirements as you have requested.
+You must also indicate how you plan to apply the course to your degree requirements.
+Once RIT reviews the course, the appropriate concentration/minor/school official(s) will determine whether the course can be applied to your requirements as you have requested.
 If approved by all school officials, the application will be sent to the Office of the Registrar at RIT.
-The application will be held-and no action taken--until step 3 and 4 below are complete.

-- 3. Upon completion of the course, have a final, official transcript sent from the offering institution to RIT/A.U.K. - 4.
-Once the transcript is received and matched to the approval form, the credit will be articulated to your record.
+The application will be held-and no action taken--until step 3 and 4 below are complete. - 3.
+Upon completion of the course, have a final official transcript sent from the offering institution to RIT Kosovo (A.U.K). - 4.
+Once the transcript is received and matched to the approval form, the credit will be recorded.
 You may then view the entry on SIS.